jonathand94/Machine-Learning-Repository/README.md

  The course is mainly based on the CS229 graduate level course offered at Stanford and the video lectures published in YouTube, which are taught by Professor Andrew Ng (check http://cs229.stanford.edu/ for details).

-The are stil major updates to make, which includes: 1) a full translation of the course from Spanish to English, 2) code updates and 3) Reinforcement Learning lectures.
+There are stil major updates to make, which includes: 1) a full translation of the course from Spanish to English, 2) code updates and 3) Reinforcement Learning lectures.